 Students study mandatory PDHPE from Years 7-10.

-The college offers elective course in Years 9-10
+The College offers elective course in Stage 5 (Years 9 and 10):

 - Physical Activity and Sports Studies.

 The College offers PDHPE courses for the HSC:

 200 hours is to be completed consisting of the board developed 100-hour mandatory courses in each of Visual Arts and Music.
 It is an expectation that the 100-hour mandatory courses in these subjects will be taught as coherent units of study and not split over a number of years.